-- Bill 16, An Act to amend the Act respecting land use planning and development and other provisions (Order of reference given on 9 May 2023). - Bill 200, An Act respecting the cancellation of a servitude encumbering certain lots situated in Ville de Carignan (Order of reference given on 26 April 2023). - Bill 201, An Act respecting Municipalité de Morin-Heights (Order of reference given on 20 April 2023). - Bill 202, An Act respecting Ville de Saint-Jérôme (Order of reference given on 26 April 2023).
+- Bill 200, An Act respecting the cancellation of a servitude encumbering certain lots situated in Ville de Carignan (Order of reference given on 26 April 2023). - Bill 201, An Act respecting Municipalité de Morin-Heights (Order of reference given on 20 April 2023). - Bill 202, An Act respecting Ville de Saint-Jérôme (Order of reference given on 26 April 2023).
 COMMITTEE ON CULTURE AND EDUCATION Orders of reference Special consultations:

 Bill 23, An Act to amend mainly the Education Act and to enact the Act respecting the Institut national d'excellence en éducation (Order of reference given on 23 May 2023).

-Orders of initiative

-- The revelations of violence during hazing in the junior hockey league and the potential situation in other sports.

 COMMITTEE ON LABOUR AND THE ECONOMY

 Orders of reference

+Consideration of Bills:

+- Bill 25, An Act to fight illegal tourist accommodation (Order of reference given on 30 May 2023).

+COMMITTEE ON PUBLIC FINANCE

+Orders of reference

 Special consultations:

-- Bill 25, 25, An Act to fight illegal tourist accommodation (Order of reference given on 23 May 2023).
-Consideration of Bills: